Scale and Polish

 Most people find that cleanings are painless and many find it a pleasant experience!

-But be sure to let your dentist know if you find things are getting too uncomfortable for your liking.
+But be sure to let your hygienist know if you find things are getting too uncomfortable for your liking.
 Painful cleaning experiences can be caused by a number of things: a rough dentist or hygienist, exposed dentine, or sore gum tissues.

-In case you may have had painful cleaning experiences in the past, switching to a gentle dentist can often make all the difference.
+In case you may have had painful cleaning experiences in the past, switching to a gentle hygienist can often make all the difference.
 You could also choose to be numbed.
 If you find the scaling a bit uncomfortable because the gums or your teeth are sensitive, topical numbing gel can be used or proper local anesthetic.